Punjabi cinema: 1970s

 Teri Meri Ik Jindri (1975) starred Dharmendra and introduced his cousin Veerendra.

 Many films were released in 1976: Daaj, Giddha, Main Papi Tum Bakhshanhaar, Papi Tarey Anek, Santo Banto, Sardar-E-Azam, Sawa Lakh Se Ek Ladaun, Taakra, and Yamla Jatt.
 Sawa Lakh Se Ek Ladaun was the biggest hit and starred Dara Singh in the main lead; Rajesh Khanna made a special appearance as the Qawal.
 The film ran into conflict with the Sikh political parties as the film had Fauj-i-Khas soldiers wearing fake beards.

-The year 1977 was not a major one for the Punjabi film industry.
+1977 was not a major year for the Punjabi film industry.
 Jai Mata Di, Saal Solvan Chadya, Sat Sri Akal, and Shaheed Kartar Singh Sarabha were released, amongst others.
 Saal Solvan Chadya was a highlight because of the cameo appearance by Rekha.
 Sat Sri Akal was another hit film.
 It starred Sunil Dutt, Shatrughan Sinha, and Premnath.

-In 1978 Udeekan, Dhyani Bhagat, Jai Mata Sheranwali, and Jindri Yar Di were released.
+In 1978, Udeekan, Dhyani Bhagat, Jai Mata Sheranwali, and Jindri Yar Di were released.
 The drama Udeekan was a hit.
 Walayati Babu, the first ever remake in Punjabi cinema, was released in 1978.
 The film was remade from the Punjabi film of the same name by Johnny Walker; it featured a special appearance by Amitabh Bachchan and Mehar Mittal played the main lead.

 1979 was a big year: Guru Manio Granth, Jatt Punjabi, Kunwara Mama, Sukhi Pariwar, and Til Til Dalekha were released.
 The religious film Guru Manio Granth was an instant hit.
 Jatt Punjabi had a big cast and a special appearance by Manoj Kumar.
 Til Til Da Lekha starred Rajesh Khanna as the main lead hero and Mehar Mittal played the comedian's role; the film became a golden jubilee hit at the box office.
 Til Til Dalekha was the second Punjabi movie of Rajesh Khanna and his first film as the lead hero in Punjabi films.
 It won the Punjab State Government award for best story writer and second best feature film of 1979.
 The first Punjabi mystery film, Vangaar (The Challenge), was released but it failed to become a hit.